wangxiangqi/CAP_alg/README.md

 For Contextualbandit.py:

 We built in the CCB_IV part and CCB_PV method in and used the expectation search in Interventional and observations to calculate IES for estimated g(x,a)

+## Parameters to tune:

+1. Sampling numbers of calculating probility in observational process and interventional process
+2. Hypothesis space volume
+3.